IagoPorto/Dron-Firefly/README.md

-# Dron-Firefly 🚁✨
+# Drone-Firefly 🚁✨

-Dron-Firefly is an embedded real-time system project focused on developing and programming a drone using a Raspberry Pi and a Navio board. 🚁✨
+Drone-Firefly is an embedded real-time system project focused on developing and programming a drone using a Raspberry Pi and a Navio board. 🚁✨

 <p align="center">
   <img src="./dron2.png" alt="Drone Side View" width="45%">